Elusive Muscovite with three names takes control of Ukraine rebels

 SHINING ARMOUR

-Residents of a sleepy neighborhood in northern Moscow said they recognized their neighbor when they saw him on Russian television last month introducing himself as the leader of the militia in Slaviansk.
+Residents of a sleepy neighbourhood in northern Moscow said they recognised their neighbour when they saw him on Russian television last month introducing himself as the leader of the militia in Slaviansk.

-The man they knew as Igor Girkin has lived most of his life in the nine-storey building on Shenkursk Way where his mother, two children and former wife also reside, neighbors said.
+The man they knew as Igor Girkin has lived most of his life in the nine-storey building on Shenkursk Way where his mother, two children and former wife also reside, neighbours said.

 Galina Ivanovna, who lives two floors below him, said she saw him last around six months ago.